-- Through daily phonics sessions including Interactive Music, Listening Games and Resonance Board pupils practise responding to being presented with different environmental sounds with corresponding sensory resources (for example a switch fan for wind) - They learn to respond to hearing weather sounds out of sight/touch, explore corresponding resources and practise using their hands or eyes to locate them - Over time most pupils show preferences for particular weather sounds - Where appropriate we then move on to finding a named symbol from two using eyegaze or touch as appropriate. - When pupils are confident finding and labelling named sounds they practise identifying which sound they could hear out of sight - Everyone also enjoys exploring different sounds on their own or as part of a group eyegaze and switch controlled resources also feature when chosen by key pupils - All skills are explored through opportunities to explore Phase One Phonics through play and familiar songs such as "I hear thunder" and "It's raining it's pouring" as well as the dearly loved "Maggie Moo" songs.
-If you'd like a taste you can listen to Moo Music's "I play the guitar," "Peekaboo it's Maggie Moo" or "Is everybody here?" on youtube! - Where appropriate pupils also join streams across the school to begin exploring Phase 2 Phonics and 1:1 reading sessions are also introduced.
+- Through daily phonics sessions including Interactive Music, Listening Games and Resonance Board pupils practise responding to being presented with different environmental sounds with corresponding sensory resources (for example a rain stick to represent a snake's hiss.) - They learn to respond to hearing animal sounds out of sight/touch, explore corresponding resources and practise using their hands or eyes to locate them - Over time most pupils are expected to show preferences for particular animal sounds - Where appropriate we then move on to finding a named symbol from two using eyegaze or touch as appropriate. - When pupils are confident finding and labelling named sounds they practise identifying which sound they could hear out of sight - Everyone also enjoys exploring different sounds on their own or as part of a group eyegaze and switch controlled resources also feature when chosen by key pupils - All skills are explored through opportunities to explore Phase One Phonics through play and familiar songs such as "Driving my tractor" and "Little Green Frog" as well as the dearly loved "Maggie Moo" songs.
+If you'd like a taste you can listen to Moo Music's "I play the guitar," "Peekaboo it's Maggie Moo" or "Is everybody here?" on Youtube! - Where appropriate pupils will also join streams across the school to begin exploring Phase 2 Phonics and 1:1 reading sessions are also introduced.